 Read the Operator Manual.

-An adequate supply of water at the correct temperature and pressure is essential for effective operation of your machine.
+An adequate supply of water at the correct temperature and pressure is essential for effective operation of your Commercial Dishwasher.
 Refer installation instructions for details.
 Drain hose outlet height is important on some models.
 Always install on a sound self-draining floor.

-Water softening is recommended in hard water areas - especially for glasswashing.
+Water softening is recommended in hard water areas - especially for efficient glasswashing.

 Pre-scraping of dishes is required by hygiene regulations.
-The best method is to pre-rinse with a pre-rinse spray unit - or alternatively by scraping and dunking in water.
+The best method is to pre-rinse with a pre-rinse spray unit - or alternatively by scraping and dunking in water before placing dishes into the dishwasher..

 Pre-soak cutlery in warm water, preferably containing cutlery pre-soak compound - refer to your chemical supplier.